fernviridian/downtime-scripts/README.md

 ###Utilize the check scripts

 The most useful is probably the checkifup.bash script.
 This will attempt to ping a host.
-If it pings, try to ssh to host.
+If it pings, the script trys to ssh to the host.
 It records all output to a checkifup.output for review at a later time.
 If the host ssh's then it will run uptime which will give you an idea if the host rebooted, or for some reason it didn't then you can just do it manually.

 checkifup.output: